-The reactor does this by trapping hydrogen in nanoscopic pores inside a flexible sponge-like material.
-Once the material is heated, the hydrogen is released again as a gas and can be used to power fuel cells which generate emission-free electricity.
+The reactor does this by trapping hydrogen in nanoscopic pores inside a flexible, sponge-like material.
+Once the material is heated, the hydrogen is re-released as a gas can be used in fuel cells to generate emission-free electricity.

 H2GO’s reactors can be deployed as a ‘plug n play’ solution and transported in shipping containers around the world.
-H2GO’s AI algorithms make sure the management, storage and deployment of hydrogen energy are handled in a cost-efficient way.
+Meanwhile, H2GO’s AI algorithms make sure the management, storage and deployment of hydrogen energy are all handled in an energy and cost-efficient manner.

-Besides its utility-scale solution, H2GO is also developing a compact hydrogen storage system that will increase drone flight times by 300%.
+Besides its utility-scale solution, H2GO is also developing a compact hydrogen storage system the company says could increase drone flight times by as much as 300%.

 Highview Power’s CryoPower Batteries

-Highview Power’s field-tested CRYObatteries use liquified air to store spare energy.
+Highview Power’s field-tested CRYObatteries use liquified air to store unneeded renewable energy.

-Highview’s technology, which successfully harnessed waste heat from GE’s Jenbacher landfill gas engines, will use off-peak renewable energy to power an industrial liquefier that cools air to -196 degrees Celcius.
+The technology, which was successfully used to harness waste heat from GE’s Jenbacher landfill gas engines, will utilise off-peak renewable energy to power an industrial liquefier that cools air to -196 degrees Celcius.

-To release this bottled energy, Highview Power’s system simply reheats the supercooled liquid, turning it back into a gas.
-As its molecules gain energy, the gas expands rapidly.
-This forces air through a turbine to produce electricity.
+To release this bottled energy, Highview Power’s system simply reheats the supercooled liquid, meaning it expands back into a gas.
+This expansion forces air through a turbine to produce electricity.